/ Library/ 3 Things You Need to Know About Filing a Cerebral Palsy Claim

 It is an expensive endeavor to raise a child with cerebral palsy.
 They usually require lifelong care, including rehabilitation and special education.

 Most cerebral palsy attorneys will operate under a contingency fee.
 This means you don’t pay unless you receive compensation.
 What you do pay the attorney is a percentage of the total value awarded to you.
-The total value will be negotiated by your lawyer with the opposing party or settled during trial.
+The total value will be negotiated by your lawyer with the opposing party.

 Brain injuries are complex.
 Proving any case can be time-consuming.
 Here are two main points to consider if you think you may have a cerebral palsy case: